kaylalee1116/VAIL_lee/README.md

 # **Day 15 (02/22):**
 I'm not sure where the responses for the other days went but these past few days i've been struggling to get my epochs to run quickly, meaning that my code is running for hours to run all of the epochs.
 More often than not it stops running...

+# **Day 16 (02/23):**
+It seems like an advantage of using ReLu as a hidden layer activation function over to Tanh and Sigmoid function is that unlike those functions, ReLu doesn't suffer from the vanishing gradient problem which allows the models to learn faster and perform more efficiently.
+It is beneficial to use functions like ReLu when we want any values that are less than zero to be processed as 0 no matter the size.